Nigerian woman in day three of attempt to cook for four days non-stop

 Hilda Baci (R) wants to break a Guinness World Record for cooking marathon

-A 27-year-old Nigerian Chef is set to break a Guinness World Record by cooking for four days non non-stop.
+A 27-year-old Nigerian Chef is set to break a Guinness World Record by cooking for four days non-stop.

 The woman, Hilda Baci, wants to break a Guinness World Record of the ‘longest cooking marathon by an individual’ with a four-day cooking marathon this weekend.